YumBoard-Dev/YumBoard/MilestoneSubmissions/UAT Plans.md

 2. Navigate to the "Post Recipe" page
 3. Fill out information & upload images for the new recipe
 	- User should not be able to post unless all required information is filled in
-	- If not image is provided, a placeholder is used.
 4. Post the recipe

 **Verify**: